Analytics-at-Sauder/hugo-website/content/contribute/creating-a-notebook/index.md

 In addition, this is the time to fill the following things in the newly created markdown file:

-- `description` - A brief description for your blog post
+- `description` - A brief description for your notebook
-- `lead` - A quick one sentence lead for your blog post
+- `lead` - A quick one sentence lead for your notebook
 - `author` - Your name, or your team's names!
 - `topics` - Topics that your notebook covers. his can be left blank.
 - `skills` - Skills that your notebook uses.
 This can be left blank.